-One way to kill and get rid of prolific and pesky aiptasia sea anemones in a saltwater aquarium is by injecting them with any of the following chemical or liquid solutions.
+One way to kill aiptasia sea anemones in a saltwater aquarium is by injecting them with any of the following chemical or liquid solutions.
 When using this method, for the best results you should inject the solution of choice directly into the stem of the anemone with a needle and syringe.
 If working with a caustic chemical, it is wise to wear protective eye goggles and gloves as a precaution.

 Bottled Lemon Juice Concentrate

 Injecting aiptasia with calcium hydroxide (kalkwasser) in a concentrated solution is one of the most common methods used.
-The consensus we get with this method is that it does work but is not very efficient unless done properly.
+The consensus is that it does work but is not very efficient unless done properly.
 The kill rate is low if the calcium hydroxide is not directly injected into it and if the solution is not strong enough.
-Another problem is that if you try to kill too many aiptasia at once, it can cause a problem with the pH level in your tank by adding too much CAOH2 at one time.
+Another problem is that if you try to kill too many aiptasia at once, it can cause a problem with the pH level in your tank by adding too much calcium hydroxide at one time.

 When using this chemical for injection, it can be mixed strong enough for a certain kill.
-Beware, there is a WARNING with this one.
+Beware, there is a warning with this one.
 When mixed in a concentrated solution it can remove the skin from your hands or other body parts.
-Removing the rock from the tank and dribbling the sodium hydroxide solution over the anemone it gave 100% mortality rate.
-When having to get to an anemone that had its foot embedded in a crevice, the mortality rate was only about 50%.
-This was due to have to guess where to put the solution and if the target was not right on.
+Removing the rock from the tank and dribbling the sodium hydroxide solution over the anemone it gives 100 percent mortality rate.
+When having to get to an anemone that has its foot embedded in a crevice, the mortality rate is only about 50 percent.
+This is due to have to guess where to put the solution and if the target was not right on.

-When injected straight out of the bottle into Aiptasia kills it fairly quickly.
+When injected straight out of the bottle into aiptasia, hydrogen peroxide kills it fairly quickly.

-This method does not work very well, and your chances are pretty slim of it helping to get rid of the aiptasia.
+Using hot water does not work very well, and your chances are pretty slim of it helping to get rid of the aiptasia.
 Another poor suggestion is bleach and copper sulfate.

 Natural Predators, Hyposalinity, and OTC Remedies